As The Viet Vegan, I feel like homemade vegan Vietnamese pho is an obligatory recipe on here.

 People fawn and gush over pho like it’s a magical soup of wonder, which yes, it’s delicious.
 But in Vietnam, pho is just breakfast food.
 It’s like oatmeal.
 It’s delicious, but it’s morning food.

-I think the thing people love most about pho is the wonderful collection of spices all simmered into the rich, tasty broth.
+One of the unique things about vegan phở is the wonderful collection of spices all simmered into the rich, tasty broth.
 I tried the soup before I put in the spices, and it tasted…empty.
 Not quite finished.

-Early in the mornings before school, I would sleepily meander down 3 flights of stairs to the front gate to see a lady walking through the alleyway selling pho.
+Early in the mornings before school, I would sleepily meander down 3 flights of stairs to the front gate to see a lady walking through the alleyway selling phở.
 My grandmother would flag her down and we’d grab 6 bowls from the kitchen.
-I watched as the lady divided noodles and sliced meat into the bowl, and pour piping hot broth over top.
-My grandfather came lagging behind for the plate, and the vendor would scoop out greens and sprouts out for us.
+I watched as the vendor divided noodles and sliced meat into the bowl, and pour piping hot broth over top.
+My grandfather came lagging behind with a plate, and the vendor would scoop out greens and sprouts out for us.
 Little red gems of chilli pepper and a wedge of lime for each bowl sat on the edge of the plate.

-Traditionally, it’s made with beef bones, but obviously that will not be the case here.
-The next best thing is about two dozen dried shiitake mushrooms, soaked, rinsed and drained several times to remove their initial skunkiness, so that when you cook them, all you have is the deep umami mushroom flavour.
-A low and slow simmer gently coaxes out the flavour of the mushrooms to create a flavourful broth that rivals the beef version.
+Traditionally, phở made with beef bones, but obviously that will not be the case here.
+The next best thing is to use two dozen dried shiitake mushrooms, carrot, charred cabbage, daikon, and onion.
+These will add smokiness and sweetness..
+A low and slow simmer gently coaxes out the flavour of the mushrooms to create a flavourful vegan phở broth that rivals the beef version.

 A big thank you to my mom for helping me with this recipe!
 This is essentially her recipe, just whittled down from “a bunch of this” and “some of that” into this recipe here.
-Some hoisin sauce and sriracha will bring an authentic flavour to the soup when you serve, a handful of greens, bean sprouts, and a squeeze of lime will transport you to breakfast time in Vietnam.
+Hoisin sauce and sriracha will help boost flavour to the soup when you serve.
+And don’t forget a handful of greens, bean sprouts, and a squeeze of lime!

 Homemade Vegan Vietnamese Pho